Garden city movement: Garden cities: the spread of an idea

-Howard organised the Garden City Association in 1899.
-Two garden cities were built using Howard's ideas: Letchworth Garden City and Welwyn Garden City, both in the county of Hertfordshire, England, United Kingdom.
-Howard's successor as chairman of the Garden City Association was Sir Frederic Osborn, who extended the movement to regional planning.

-Garden City principles greatly influenced the design of colonial and post-colonial capitals during the early part of the 20th century.
-This is the case for New Delhi (designed as the new capital of British India after World War I), of Canberra (capital of Australia established in 1913) and of Quezon City (established in 1939, capital of the Philippines from 1948 to 1976).

-Outside the British empire, the ideas quickly spread as well.
+Garden city principles greatly influenced the design of colonial and post-colonial capitals in the early 20th century.
+This is the case for New Delhi (designed as the capital of British India after World War I), of Canberra (capital of Australia established in 1913), and of Quezon City (established in 1939, capital of the Philippines from 1948 to 1976).
+Outside the British Empire, the ideas quickly spread as well.